-5) Master Sergeant/First Sergeant.
+Master Sergeant/First Sergeant

-First Sergeants (1SG) are the senior enlisted advisor to the commander at the company or troop level.
+Armor First Sergeants (1SG) are the senior enlisted advisor (SEA) to the Commander at the Company or Troop level.
 While still important, at this phase in their career a first sergeant has less focus on individual accomplishments, and greater emphasis on building a team and providing value to the organization.
-1SGs are responsible for maintaining and enforcing standards, ensuring training objectives are met, developing Soldiers, Tank/Bradley Commanders, Squad/Section Leaders, and Platoon Sergeants in the unit, administrative functions, and ensuring the health, welfare, and morale of the unit and their families.
-Master Sergeants (MSG) serve as key enlisted members in brigade and above staff positions.
+1SGs are responsible for maintaining and enforcing standards, ensuring training objectives are met, developing Soldiers, Vehicle Commanders, Squad or Section Leaders, and Platoon Sergeants in the unit, administrative functions, and ensuring the health, welfare, and morale of the unit and their families.

+Armor Master Sergeants (MSG) serve as key enlisted members in brigade and above staff positions.
 Although not charged with leadership responsibilities equal to that of a 1SG, the MSGs level of experience makes them an invaluable member of the staff.
 It is critically important that NCOs complete their KD requirements prior to pursuing a staff position.

 Armor Proponent desires the following KSBs for Master Sergeants/First Sergeants:

-- a.
-Knowledge: Armor MSG/1SGs are experts in small unit tactics.
-They lead, train, motivate and care for Soldiers in both the staff and command environment. - b.
-Skills: Armor MSG/1SGs are capable of fighting, training, team building, coaching, and problem solving.
-They can schedule, organize, and manage all major company/troop events.
+1. Knowledge: Armor MSG/1SGs are experts in small unit tactics.
+They lead, train, motivate and care for Soldiers in both the staff and command environment.

+2. Skills: Armor MSG/1SGs are capable of fighting, training, team building, coaching, and problem solving.
+They can schedule, organize, and manage all major Company or Troop events.
 They demonstrate a mastery of communications, tactics, and the ability to teach and develop.
-They also require a clear vision of dependability and learning agility and are the key enlisted member of staff elements.
+They also require a clear vision of dependability and learning agility and are the key enlisted member of staff.
 They listen skillfully and advise effectively.
-1SGs are responsible for ensuring maximum readiness within their respective troops or companies.
-They are the subject matter experts in administrative responsibilities, MTOE/TDA and equipment requirements (FMSWeb), Army resources, tactics, and combined arms operations.
-They will develop junior leaders. - c.
-Behaviors: Armor MSG/1SGs are detail-focused, concerned for others, rational, helpful, collaborative, and calm analytic thinkers, who exercise a legal, moral, and ethical decision-making process.
+1SGs are responsible for ensuring maximum readiness within their respective Company or Troop.
+They are the subject matter experts in administrative responsibilities (IPPS-A, ERS, MEDPROS), MTOE/TDA and equipment requirements (FMSWeb), Army resources, tactics, and combined arms operations.
+They will develop junior leaders.

+3. Behaviors: Armor MSG/1SGs are detail-focused, concerned for others, rational, helpful, collaborative, and calm analytic thinkers, who exercise a legal, moral, and ethical decision-making process.